Macy's Santaland NYC: When and How to See Santa at Herald Square in 2021

 Kids will love the train display, holiday lights, and other decorations that adorn the Santaland trail.

-Know Before You Go
+Know Before You Go to Macy's Santaland

 Bring your own camera/phone.
 There are plenty of photo-ops throughout Santaland.
 Although Macy's hopes visitors purchase photo packages, the staff won't prevent you from snapping a quick pic with jolly old St. Nick.